-How do we support you in your patient pathway or care pathway optimization projects?
+How we support you in your projects related to patient pathways

 Alcimed helps its clients to understand the steps of a patient pathway and to imagine and implement practical solutions to optimize them.
 The core goal of the projects we conduct regarding patient pathways is to improve a healthcare sector’s performance at the local or regional level, in order to create value for patients, healthcare professionals, healthcare authorities, and pharmaceutical companies.

 Our projects cover topics as diverse as understanding the overall challenges of a care pathway for a given disease or treatment, conducting multidisciplinary advisory boards to identify best practices and co-define an ideal model of care, setting up a community of practices, mapping patients’ emotional pathways and developing services to improve them, training local teams of pharmaceutical companies to help them run pathway-based projects, and much more!

 Based on this experience, our team has developed a dedicated methodology that has been implemented in more than a hundred projects around the world (in Europe, the United States, Latin America, Asia, the Middle East, etc.) and across a wide range of issues and therapeutic areas (e.g. respiratory diseases such as pulmonary arterial hypertension or interstitial lung disease, cardiovascular diseases such as stroke or hypercholesterolemia, but also in oncology, neurology, gastroenterology, hepatology, etc. ), and which we have called PEPS for ” Patient pathway Efficiency ProgramS”.